uw-ne/project-software-diagramming-nuclearkatie/README.md

 those, but the design should be such that no changes are needed to the "Solve Physics" block if/when someone implements a different method for providing input.

+The biggest benefit of this kind of independence is that it will allow you to divide up the effort and work in parallel.